eduardo-reinert/eduardo-reinert/README.md

 - 🎮 Addicted to videogames and knowledge

+- 📖 Loves to study new programming and speaking languages

 - 📤 Contact me for more info

 - ⚡ *I used to be a dev like you, then I took an arrow in the knee*